 So for this party, I had the responsibility of bringing appetizers.
+So these garlic and parmesan crescents were perfect.
 Let’s let something’s be easy.

-Exactly zero people need to know how incredibly easy these garlic and Parmesan crescent rolls are.
+Exactly zero people need to know how incredibly easy these garlic and parmesan crescents were to make.
 You can pretend like you were in the kitchen all day.
 Making the dough for the crescents, letting it rise, then shaping little triangles only to be filled with spoonfuls of whipped cream cheese.

 Yup, our little secret.

-The hardest part about making these rolls is probably trying to get that crescent roll can open.
+The hardest part about making these garlic and parmesan crescent rolls is probably trying to get that crescent roll can open.
 I always have the hardest time with those things.
 Stabbing it with a knife, totally has happened before.
 No joke.

 Let the parsley, parmesan cheese, freshly cracked pepper, salt, and a pinch of granulated garlic, marry for a few minutes.
 Using your fingers or the back of a small spoon, rub the ingredients together so they release all of their flavors.